Joo Chiat Road: Etymology and history

-Before 1917, Joo Chiat Road was known as the Confederate Estate Road.
-At that time, most of the land in the area belonged to the Little family.
-The road name changed after Chew Joo Chiat (周如切 (Zhōu Rúqiè, Chiu Jû-chhiat)), a famous prominent ethnic Chinese businessman of Peranakan descent who became the owner of most of the land in the area around Joo Chiat Road.
-Chew bought land from the Alsagoff family as well as the Little family to plant spices, such as nutmeg, gambier, and pepper which were in great demand by Europeans.
+As the area developed during the early 20th century, Chew Joo Chiat (周如切 (Zhōu Rúqiè, Chiu Jû-chhiat)), a Chinese businessman of Peranakan descent, bought much of the land in the Katong and Joo Chiat area, including Confederate Estate and Confederate Estate Road.
+Chew bought land from the Alsagoff family and the Little family to cultivate spices such as nutmeg, gambier and pepper, which were in demand among Europeans.
+His acquisitions earned him the nickname "King of Katong".
+In 1913, Chew bought five freehold building allotments fronting Confederate Estate Road at auction, further increasing his landholdings.